 - Press the dried leaves between the pages of a book.

 - As there is less moisture, pressing the leaves does not take as long.
 Check them after a few days to see if all your leaves are dry and smooth.

 Did you know that some of these methods also work for drying other plants and flowers?
 Learn more about how to dry roses, how to dry eucalyptus, or how to preserve flowers by drying.

 How to Use Pressed Leaves

 This article was translated from German to English by Karen Stankiewicz.
-You can read the original here: Blätter pressen und trocknen: So behalten sie ihre Farbe** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Blätter pressen und trocknen: So behalten sie ihre Farbe** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.